bsmg/beat-saber-community-wiki/mapping.md

 }
 ```

-Another breaking change happened in the `info.dat` files, where `_editorOffset` and `_editorOldOffset` are now prohibited.
-To be compliant with the new schema, please find and remove any of those two objects in your `info.dat` file.
+To be compliant with the new schema, please also find and remove any **blank fields** in your `info.dat` or difficulty files.

 ### How to Release a Map